 Why should I get involved with the Parent Ambassador Program?

-As an ambassador, you will become increasingly more knowledgeable about USD and be equipped with tools and resources that will assist you, new incoming parents/families, and your student.
+As an ambassador, you will become increasingly knowledgeable about USD and be equipped with tools and resources that will assist new incoming parents/families during the transition to USD.
 It is also an opportunity to become a part of the USD community.

 What is the level of commitment to be involved in the Parent Ambassador Program?

 We ask for a minimum of a one-year commitment to the Parent Ambassador Program, which may include participation in meetings or conference calls for communication purposes and event planning.
 While these meetings are not mandatory, they are highly encouraged.

 What are some examples of volunteer opportunities?

 Here are a few examples of volunteer opportunities:

 - Fall Semester: Assist with events such as OLÉ Weekend (Parent Orientation), Homecoming and Family Weekend or College Fairs.
 Help make new family and freshmen phone calls.

-- Spring Semester: Assist with events such as Grandparents' Weekend or help make congratulatory calls.
+- Spring Semester: Assist with events such as Grandparents' Weekend or help make Congratulatory Calls with the Admissions Office.